JoseRFelix/testing-initializer/Readme.md

 }
 ```

-We can now proceed to create a renderer, a reusable function that render your component with its necessary props:
+We can now proceed to create a renderer, a reusable function that renders your component with its necessary props:

 ```js
 import { createRenderer, createDatabase, generateId } from "@testing-initializer/react"